Kreyu/data-table-bundle/docs/reference/filters/index.md

 ## Changing operator form field type

 If you wish to override the operator selector completely, create custom form type and pass it as the `operator_type` option.
 Options passed as `operator_options` are used in that type.

-## Built-in types reference

-### Doctrine ORM

-{% include-markdown "filters/types/doctrine-orm/string.md" heading-offset=3 %}
-{% include-markdown "filters/types/doctrine-orm/numeric.md" heading-offset=3 %}
-{% include-markdown "filters/types/doctrine-orm/entity.md" heading-offset=3 %}
-{% include-markdown "filters/types/doctrine-orm/callback.md" heading-offset=3 %}

-### Base types

-{% include-markdown "filters/types/filter.md" heading-offset=3 %}